 But killing bamboo is not easy.
 Sure, you can sabotage and disfigure it until the once elegant plant has become an unsightly monstrosity.
 The leaves will discolor and fall, the culms will dry out and deteriorate, but the rhizomes will hang on for dear life.
 And in most cases, they will gradually recover, and begin to spread once again.

-So desperate gardeners will resort to desperate measures.
-Once you’ve cleared away the culms and any of the bamboo growing above ground, you can consider some of these toxic and exotic options.
+Given bamboo’s resilience and tenacity, desperate gardeners often resort to desperate measures.
+Once you’ve cleared away the culms and any of the bamboo growing above ground, you might consider some of these toxic and exotic options.

 Killing bamboo with gasoline or diesel

-Gasoline is an effective weed killer.
-And people claim that it can be effective in killing bamboo.
+Gasoline is a powerful weed killer.
+And some gardeners claim that it can be effective in killing bamboo.
 Once you’ve cut back the poles, they say you can sprinkle or spray a gallon or two of gasoline over the area where the roots are.

 Obviously, this is not an environmentally friendly option.
 And in most neighborhoods, it’s illegal to pour gasoline into your soil.
 Like dumping toxic waste in your own backyard, this is a technique that we simply cannot endorse.